 A. Purpose.
 The provisions of this Chapter 23.58A that relate to affordable housing are intended to implement affordable housing ((incentive programs)) incentives authorized by RCW 36.70A.540, as ((it may be)) amended.

 B. State law controlling.
-In case of any irreconcilable conflict with the terms of this

-1. Pursuant to the authority of RCW 36.70A.540, the City finds that higher
+In case of any irreconcilable conflict with the terms of this Chapter 23.58A related to an affordable housing incentive ((program)), the provisions of RCW 36.70A.540, as amended, shall supersede and control.